chymab/FASHION-COMPANY-DB/README.md

    ![image](https://github.com/chymab/FASHION-COMPANY-DB/blob/main/fashiondb9.png)

-- Also,the purchasing power of the female folks are greater than the male counterpart.
+- Also,the production of the female wears are greater than the male counterpart.
--

   ![image](https://github.com/chymab/FASHION-COMPANY-DB/blob/main/fashiondb3.png)